Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

 Under the assumptions made, the algorithm is therefore straightforward.
 For each possible $\gamma$, we compute $\alpha,\beta$ and $\delta$ and check whether the resulting matrix is in $\Isom(f_1,f_2)$.

-The computations involved in this algorithm (taking $\gcd$s of polynomials of degree $O(n)$, taking $n$th roots, \textit{etc.}) are all of time complexity quasi-linear in $n$.
+The computations involved in this algorithm (taking $\gcd$s of polynomials of degree $O(n)$, taking $n$-th roots, and so forth) are all of time complexity quasilinear in~$n$.

-We have implemented the algorithm in \textsc{magma v2.18-2} and have timed the resulting procedure, \texttt{IsGL2EquivFast}, on a laptop (based on a \textsc{Intel Core i7 M620 2.67GHz} processor) for irreducible forms of increasing degree, the most favorable case for the native \textsc{magma} routine \texttt{IsGL2Equivalent}.
+We have implemented the algorithm in Magma (version 2.18-2) and have timed the resulting procedure, \texttt{IsGL2EquivFast}, on a laptop (based on an Intel Core i7 M620 2.67GHz processor) for irreducible forms of increasing degree, the most favorable case for the native Magma routine \texttt{IsGL2Equivalent}.
 We compare with \texttt{IsGL2Equivalent}, which implements the classical method, first over the finite field $\FF_{10007}$, then over the rationals with coefficients bounded by $\pm 2$.
-The results are in Table~\ref{tab:isgl2equiv}; entries '-' stand for computations aborted after 1 hour (see Section~\ref{sec:gener-exampl-genus} for the definition of \texttt{IsGL2EquivCovariant}).
+The results are in Table~\ref{tab:isgl2equiv}.
+(See Section~\ref{sec:gener-exampl-genus} for the definition of \texttt{IsGL2EquivCovariant}.)

-As concluding remarks, we note first of all that this algorithm is just as suitable for determining $K$-isomorphisms.
-Moreover, in the special case of binary quartics, it is just as efficient as the algorithm given in \cite{CremonaFisher}.
+As concluding remarks, we note first of all that this algorithm is equally suitable for determining $K$-isomorphisms.
+Moreover, in the special case of binary quartics, it is just as efficient as the algorithm given in~\cite{\CremonaFisher}.